chinedufn/percy/book/src/contributing/internal-design/sibling-text-nodes.md

 # Sibling text nodes

-If a browser sees two text nodes next to each other it will combine them into one.
+If you render two text nodes next to them the browser will see them as just one text node.

 For example, when you have a component that looks like this: